sylvain1811/BDA-lab2/README.md

 # BDA Lab 2

-Repository for lab 2 "wikipedia" of cours BDA.
+Repository for lab 2 "wikipedia" of course BDA.